Star Air (Indonesia)

-Star Air was an Indonesian airline.
+Star Air was an Indonesian airline based in Jakarta.

 History

 The airline was established in 2000, a period in which private companies sprang up in Indonesia after the government announced the deregulation of airlines in the country.
 However, like some other Indonesian airlines (a total of 11 airlines), Star Air's license was revoked by the government in 2008 due to inactivity.